 You can also buy them on Amazon, which can be helpful if you have a gift card or if Amazon has something you want that isn’t in stock on the regular website.

 I confess though, that I’m hesitant to purchase something like this from Amazon because of the prevalence of counterfeit goods.
 I’ve also noticed that the filter systems and accessories tend to be more expensive on Amazon.
-It’s good to have the option though.

 Questions?
 Connect with us!